IMA-WorldHealth/bhima/docs/en/stock-management/accounting/index.md

 with a credit to bring the sum of the expense back to zero.
 Finally, the consumption of medicines decreases the value of goods in stock and creates an expense for the institution.

-These are the accounts used in the OHADA examples below:
+These are the families of accounts used in the OHADA examples below:

 Number | Label | Type
 -- | -- | --